Electoral district of Cabramatta

 Cabramatta is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-Its current member is Nick Lalich of the Labor Party.
+It is currently represented by Tri Vo of the Labor Party.

 Cabramatta is a 25.73 km2 urban electorate in Greater Western Sydney, centred on the suburb of Cabramatta from which it takes its name.

+Geography

-It also includes the suburbs of Bonnyrigg, Bonnyrigg Heights, Cabramatta West, Canley Vale, Edensor Park, Greenfield Park, Lansvale, Mount Pritchard and St Johns Park.
+On its current boundaries, Cabramatta includes the suburbs of Bonnyrigg, Bonnyrigg Heights, Cabramatta, Cabramatta West, Canley Vale, Edensor Park, Greenfield Park, Lansvale, Mount Pritchard and St Johns Park.